 Russia's Alfa Bank has asked US law enforcement for help with what it says are false signs of contact between itself and the Trump Organization.

-Today's issue includes events affecting Australia, Brazil, Canada, China, European Union, France, Germany, India, Iran, Israel, Republic of Korea, Lithuania, Netherlands, Poland, Qatar, Russia, Saudi Arabia, Ukraine, United Kingdom, United States and Venezuela
+Today's issue includes events affecting Australia, Brazil, Canada, China, European Union, France, Germany, India, Iran, Israel, Republic of Korea, Lithuania, Netherlands, Poland, Qatar, Russia, Saudi Arabia, Ukraine, United Kingdom, and United States and Venezuela.

 In today's podcast, Jonathan Katz from our partners at the University of Maryland offers a technical look at the recent SHA-1 collision demonstration.
 We also speak with Ron Bushar from Mandiant on his company's recent (and influential) M-Trends report.